Trump VP Pick J. D. Vance Called for 'Outright Ban' on Adult Content in 2021

 Vance's Anti-Porn Extremism No Longer Fringe Among GOP Figures

-The re-criminalization of all porn production and distribution is a core tenet of Project 2025, a controversial initiative led by the Heritage Foundation with the objective to remake the U.S. government and American society along hard-right, Christian Nationalist lines in the event of a Donald Trump victory in November.
+Banning porn is also a core tenet of Project 2025, a controversial initiative led by the Heritage Foundation with the objective to remake the U.S. government and American society along hard-right, Christian Nationalist lines in the event of a Donald Trump victory in November.

 Earlier this month, after mainstream commentators highlighted the most inflammatory proposals of Project 2025, Trump sought to distance his campaign from the group and its extreme Christian Nationalist wish list.

-Reason Magazine’s Elizabeth Nolan Brown, who regularly covers free speech from a libertarian angle, noted that calls for blanket prohibition of anything the proponents consider “pornographic” are not longer limited to individuals; she noted that “similar sorts of attitudes, similar legislation, in state houses” can be observed around the country.
+Reason Magazine’s Elizabeth Nolan Brown, who regularly covers free speech issues from a libertarian angle, noted that calls for blanket prohibition of anything the proponents consider “pornographic” are no longer limited to individuals but have made their way into legislative proposals in state legislatures around the country.

 “We’re seeing national lawmakers like J.D.
 Vance and Josh Hawley talking about how we need to ban porn,” Brown wrote.
 “This is not a totally fringe position within today’s GOP.”